-Grandeur® is the only Finesse profile available as roll curved solution and be curved to a radius of 3m (or 1.5 for aluminium applications).
+Grandeur® is the only Finesse profile available as roll curved solution and be curved to a radius of 1.5m in steel (or 0.6 for aluminium applications).
 Because of the spacing of curving rolls, there is usually a straight portion at the end of the sheet beyond the curve (often 500).
 Allow for this in your design.
 It can be trimmed off if necessary.
 If a roll curved section of cladding is to be joined to a straight section, ensure you order the curved and straight sheets at the same time, asking for them to be matched in production to ensure a quality end-lap.

 Capped Bent Ribbed Roof

 Another method for roofs with a pitch outside the spring curving range is the capped bent ribbed roof.
 Finesse cladding can be used in continuous lengths from eave to eave by cutting the ribs and bending the pans at the ridgeline.
 The same process is used on Mansard roofs.
 Caps are fitted over the cut ribs, which open up when the pans are bent.
 Fitting the rib caps can be time-consuming and care must be taken with sealing to avoid any possibility of leakage.
 The ribs must be cut squarely, with a metal cutting blade in a power saw, set to the depth of the rib minus 2mm.
 Steel Caps are then manufactured and installed as shown in Figure 4.1.3.
 A neutral-cure silicon sealant should be used.

 Please note that Neo Roman® is not suitable for capped bent ribbed roof applications.